-REQUEST FOR APPLICATIONS 07-1: WALTER A. ROSENBLITH NEW INVESTIGATOR AWARD
+REQUEST FOR APPLICATIONS 08-2: WALTER A. ROSENBLITH NEW INVESTIGATOR AWARD

-The purpose of this award, on pages 5-9, is to bring new, creative investigators into active research on the health effects of air pollution.
+The purpose of this award, on pages 13-17, is to bring new, creative investigators into active research on the health effects of air pollution.
 It provides three years of funding for a small project relevant to HEI's research interests to a new investigator with outstanding promise at the Assistant Professor or equivalent level.
 For information on HEI's current research priorities, applicants should consult Appendix A, which contains portions of HEI's current strategic plan.

-HEI expects to provide one award from this RFA this year and to continue the RFA for this award on an annual basis.
+HEI expects to provide one or two awards from this RFA this year and to continue the RFA for this award on an annual basis.
 The evaluation process for these applications will consider the qualifications and background of the applicant, the quality and relevance of the research proposal, and the research environment of the applicant.

-Letters of Intent for RFA 07-1 are due on February 5, 2008; applications are due on March 5, 2008.
-Twenty-five printed copies and one electronic copy of each application are needed for HEI's review process.
+Letters of Intent for RFA 08-2 are due on February 10, 2009; applications are due on March 10, 2009.
+Twelve printed copies and one electronic copy of each application are needed for HEI's review process.

-REQUEST FOR PRELIMINARY APPLICATIONS: HEALTH EFFECTS OF AIR POLLUTION
+REQUEST FOR PRELIMINARY APPLICATIONS 08-3; HEALTH EFFECTS OF AIR POLLUTION